nirvaankohli/nirvaankohli/README.md

 ## 😄 About Me
-- 👋 Hi, I’m Vedant
+- 👋 Hi, I’m Nirvaan Kohli
 - 👀 I’m interested in training CNNs.
 Trying to bridge to RNNs, transformers, and hopefully small LMs in the future.
 - 🌱 I'm currently learning React(Yes I am late)